 The first set of these beautiful sculpted books were left around Edinburgh by an anonymous, library-loving artist in 2011.
 She later made five sculptures for the Scottish Book Trust, then another series for her own altruistic reasons

-I’ve been fascinated by this story since the beginning and made several trips round Edinburgh (and elsewhere in Scotland) to see these wonderful pieces with my own eyes.
+I’ve been fascinated by this story since the beginning and made several trips around Edinburgh (and elsewhere in Scotland) to see these wonderful pieces with my own eyes.
+Here are some of my pics:

 Cold War intelligence